MKTHEPLUGG/edge-cloud/docs/setup/OS/armbian/readme.md

 [//]: # ()
 [//]: # (Images can be found at the [official download mirrors]&#40;https://fi.mirror.armbian.de/dl/rock-5a/archive/&#41;.
 I'm using the image ``Armbian_24.5.3_Rock-5a_noble_vendor_6.1.43_minimal.img.xz`` this one is based on ubuntu LTS.
 I was thinking of also trying ``Armbian_24.5.3_Rock-5a_bookworm_vendor_6.1.43_minimal.img.xz`` as this one is based on debian and probably less bloated.)

 Description of all the OS flavors used in this project.
 Ubuntu based Armbian is the main supported distro.
-However only a desktop version is available on ``Quartz4a`` so I will be testing out the debain based on aswell.
+However only a desktop version is available on ``Quartz4a`` so I will be testing out the debain based one aswell.

 ## Images